-(AP) The California Public Utilities Commission has approved new safety regulations for transit agencies' rail workers that are believed to be the first of their kind in the nation.
+(AP) The California Public Utilities Commission on Thursday approved new safety regulations for transit agencies' rail workers that are believed to be the first of their kind in the nation.

-The CPUC unanimously passed the new rules Thursday, less than two weeks after two Bay Area Rapid Transit workers were killed while working on tracks during the agency's second worker strike since July.
+The new rules came less than two weeks after two Bay Area Rapid Transit workers were killed while working on tracks during the agency's second worker strike since July.

-The new rules include mandatory three-way radio communication between wayside workers, train operators and central command.
-The parties also must confirm their locations, safety protections being used, and implementation of those protective measures before a train enters a work area.
+The rules include mandatory three-way radio communication between wayside workers, train operators and central command.
+The parties also must confirm their locations, safety protections being used, and implementation of those measures, including wearing standardized protective clothing, before a train enters a work area.

 Train speed restrictions and warning flags will also be required in work areas.